Skip to content

 OWOX Data Marts has a lot of terms inside, but here are the basic ones:

-• Data Mart is a business-ready artifact defined by analysts and shared with business users for reporting.
+• Data Mart is a set of meaningful data controlled by data analyst and used by business users for reporting (directly or indirectly).

-• Sources are the platforms like Facebook or TikTok Ads, QuickBooks, from which raw data is collected via connectors.
+• Source is a platform like Meta Ads or TikTok Ads, Reddit Ads, from which raw data is collected via connectors.

-• Storage is a data warehouse (e.g., BigQuery, Athena) where all data is stored & processed.
+• Storage is a data warehouse (e.g., Google BigQuery, AWS Athena) where all data is stored & processed.

 • Destination is a BI tool where business users access data (e.g., Google Sheets, Looker Studio).

-• Reports are specific spreadsheet tabs where data is exported to.
+• Report is a specific spreadsheet tab where data is exported to.

-• Triggers automated data delivery on a schedule.
+• Trigger rules for automated data delivery on a schedule.

 • Run is a single manual or an automated data load action.